Deadline for submissions is Thursday at 9 AM. Email to [email protected].

 A Night Out With . . .

 Nick & Toni’s and The Golden Eagle Studio in East Hampton continue their series of art workshops called “A Night Out With . . .” an artist of the evening.
 The art workshop is followed by dinner with the artist at Nick & Toni’s.
-On Wednesday, May 9, the night will feature two artists, Virva Hinnemo and George Negroponte.
+On Wednesday, May 2, it’s Jane Martin.
+On Wednesday, May 9, it’s Virva Hinnemo and George Negroponte.

 The evening starts at 5:30 PM and the cost is $75 per person, which includes the art workshop (with any supplies needed) and the specially priced dinner, including tax and tip.